Menu

 I sought out the TIO and his legal counsel, explaining my lack of confidence and reiterating Robin Davey’s belief that a non-legalistic hearing was the best and fairest way for us to present our cases.
 The TIO could only console me with ‘Do the best you can,’ while his legal counsel assured me that the process was fair.

-It was at this point of time that I decided I had no choice but to seek professional help.
+I decided I had no choice but to seek professional help.
 I began by approaching a firm of loss assessors in nearby Mt Gambier who had acted for me after some storm damage at the camp some years earlier.
-The assessor remembered that he had had a lot of trouble contacting me by phone.
-After discussing my current position, I decided that my problems were outside his area of expertise.
+The assessor remembered that he had had a lot of trouble contacting me by phone and after discussing my current position decided that my problems were outside his area of expertise.
 I continued my search for assistance in the Melbourne metropolitan area, approaching four different companies specialising in communications.
 Three didn’t even respond in writing and the fourth simply wished me luck in finding someone who would be brave enough to go up against Telstra.

-I also needed someone to help put the whole claim together.
-Finally, I located Garry Ellicott, an ex-National Crime Authority detective with a loss assessor company, Freemans, in Queensland.
+I also needed someone to help put the whole claim together, and finally located Garry Ellicott, an ex-National Crime Authority detective with a loss assessor company, Freemans, also in Queensland.
 A final member of my team was Derek Ryan, a forensic accountant.

 I felt cautiously optimistic.
-Government ministers, Austel, and even the auditors all agreed that the COT cases were right and Telstra was wrong.
+Government ministers, Austel, even the auditors, all agreed that the COT cases were right and Telstra was wrong.
 But we still had our backs against the wall.
-We were all in financial trouble, and we were getting no financial assistance from anywhere.
+We were all in financial trouble and we were getting no financial assistance from anywhere.
 I was raising money by selling camp equipment and borrowing from friends.

 I raised enough cash to bring Garry Ellicott to the camp for a few days in May 1994 to observe what was going on with the phones.
 During his stay, Garry commented that he believed I was being watched, or rather, listened in on.
-His background as bodyguard for US President, Jimmy Carter, gave him some experience in this area during his visit to Australia.
+His background as bodyguard for US President, Jimmy Carter, during his visit to Australia, gave him some experience in this area.

 I already had experienced several instances of Telstra accumulating personal information about me — details of who rang me, when they rang and from where, when staff left my business, even my movements.
 In April 1994, Telstra's Melbourne fault reporting officer seemed to be aware of my movements four months in advance when he wrote an internal memo to another member of staff: